 - Analytics Filter Information: indicates the conditions to be fulfilled for reporting Analytics Information.
-This set of optional parameter types and values enables to select which type of analytics information is requested.
 Analytics Filter Information are defined in the analytics related clauses.

+- [OPTIONAL] A list of analytics subsets indicates the NWDAF to select which type of analytics information is requested.
+If the list of analytics subsets are not provided, the NWDAF should provide all the types of analytics information for the requested Analytics ID.

 - Target of Analytics Reporting: indicates the object(s) for which Analytics information is requested, entities such as specific UEs, a group of UE(s) or any UE (i.e. all UEs).